 Chimney stacks

 Repair category 2

-Notes A lean was noted to one of the chimney stacks.
-There is vegetation growth to one the chimney stacks.
-There is weathering to the stonework and pointing.
+Notes There is vegetation growth to a chimey stack.
+There is weathering/cracking to the stonework.

 Roofing including roof space

 Repair category 2

-Notes There are a number of chipped, uneven slates.
-A slipped slate was noted within a valley.
-Slight uplift was noted to part of the metal ridge.
+Notes There are a number chipped and uneven slates.
 Staining was noted to the roof covering.
 A licensed roofing contractor can inspect and advise further.
 Inspection at close quarters may reveal further deterioration or damage to roofing materials, especially where these are original.
-There is evidence of condensation/mildew in the roof space.
-This may be alleviated through improved loft ventilation.
-A firm of damp specialists will be able to provide further advice.
 Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slate.
 Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
-Close quarter and disruptive inspections may reveal

-damage to roofing materials, especially where these are original.
+Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
 Regular maintenance should be anticipated particularly after adverse weather conditions.